 On the other hand, there are specific cases in which the defendant can ask someone to take part in the proceeding.
-These cases must be specified by law, so this implies that the third party will be called to the proceeding only when a concrete rule specifies it.
+These cases must be specified by law, so this implies that the third party will be called to the proceeding just in the case that a concrete rule specifies it.